tilework/mosaic/README.md

 No manual configuration tinkering required, we got you covered 🤝

-There are several ways on how to get PlugJS in your application - we support Next.js, create-react-app, and simple Webpack installation.
+There are several ways on how to get Mosaic in your application - we support Next.js, create-react-app, and simple Webpack installation.
 Some other technologies are coming soon, stay tuned 😎

 ## What